-Use the "Convect full meal chart" later in this section as your guide for selecting a cycle.
+Use the "Convect full meal chart" on page 38 as your guide for selecting a cycle.

 - You can change the Convect Full Meal cycle any time before pressing the Start pad by repeating Step 3. - You can program your own cycle, which you can then select in the future by pressing just CONVECT FULL MEAL and START.
-(See "To program your own cycle" later in this section for more information.)
+(See page 38 for more information.)